Skip to content

 Your First Run

-Now that DjinnBot is running, let’s set up a project and watch agents work.
+Now that DjinnBot is running, let’s complete initial setup and get agents working.

-DjinnBot has two complementary ways of getting work done:
+DjinnBot has three complementary ways of getting work done:

 Most of the time you’ll use projects.
-Pipelines are the machinery that powers planning, structured output, and predefined workflows.
+Pipelines power planning, structured output, and predefined workflows.
+Swarms are for when you want to throw multiple agents at a decomposed task set simultaneously.

 Create a Project

-3. The guided onboarding walks you through describing your project — what you’re building, the tech stack, constraints, and goals
+Click New Project.
+The guided onboarding walks you through describing your project — what you’re building, the tech stack, constraints, and goals.

 Plan the Project